mskian/san-cricket/readme.txt

 1. Go to Plugins > Add New Plugin*, search for **San Cricket** and click "*Install now*"
 2. Alternative method, download the plugin and Upload the San Cricket folder to the /wp-content/plugins/directory
 3. Activate the plugin
-4. Now Go to Plugin settings page under WordPress Settings page.
+4. Now go to WordPress Dashboard -> Settings -> Plugin settings page.
-5. And Enter your API Key and Start Displaying the Live Cricket Score
+5. Enter your API Key and Start Displaying the Live Cricket Score
-6. That's all
+6. That's it

 == Frequently Asked Questions ==

-= Where I Get the Plugin API Key? =
+= Where can I Get the Plugin API Key? =

 Just Fill the Form & Get API Key - Form Link Attached in the Plugin Option Panel

 = Score data are Accurate and Real-time? =

-Yes 100% Accurate - Our API was cached 1mins reload the page Every 1mins to View Live data.
+Yes 100% Accurate - Our API is cached for 1min.
+Reload the page Every 1min to View Live data.

 == Screenshots ==